SSL Security Error

 "Security Error: Server Certificate Expired" occurs if the certificate expiration date is later than your system date.
 This may be caused by your system having the incorrect time (perhaps you are traveling and are in a different time zone) , or the certificate is too old (it expired).

 In both cases, you need to decide whether or not you think you are actually connected to whatever you tried to connect to.
-Usually the error is due to somebody being too cheap to replace a SSL certificate when they change domains, or an error (installed the wrong SSL certificate when they replaced a expired certificate).
-But it could also be due to somebody trying to capture your username/password when you login, or your credit card number when you buy something on a web site.
+Usually it is due to an oversight or an error (an admin installed the wrong SSL certificate when they replaced a expired certificate) and it gets fixed in a couple of days.
+Sometimes it is due to somebody being too cheap to replace a SSL certificate when they change domains.
+Unfortunately it could also be due to somebody trying to capture your username/password when you login, or your credit card number when you buy something on a web site.

-If you are using Avast! and didn't disable the "mail shield" the error can be caused by Avast! rooting your certificates in order to scan email sent over a SSL connection (a benign man in the middle attack).
+If you are using Avast!, upgraded from an earlier version of Avast to Avast 2014, and didn't disable the "mail shield" the error can be caused by Avast! rooting your certificates in order to scan email sent over a SSL connection (a benign man in the middle attack).
 Try importing a mail shield certificate to workaround that problem.